TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/overview.md

 ---
 title: Tyk Streams
-description: Explains purpose of Tyk Streaming and use cases
+description: Explains the purpose of Tyk Streaming and use cases
-tags: [ "streaming", "events", "event driven architecture", "event driven architectures", "kafka" ]
+tags: [ "streaming", "events", "event-driven architecture", "event-driven architectures", "kafka" ]
 ---
 We are excited to introduce our new product, *Tyk Streams*!
 *Tyk Streams* is a powerful new feature in the Tyk API management platform that enables organisations to securely expose, manage and monetise real-time event streams and asynchronous APIs.
 With *Tyk Streams*, you can easily connect to various event brokers and streaming platforms, such as [Apache Kafka](https://github.com/TykTechnologies/tyk-pro-docker-demo/tree/kafka), MQTT, AMQP etc. and expose them as managed API endpoints to internal and external consumers.